CarlMurray/failte-pp2/README.md

 [Relevant Stack Overflow Thread](https://stackoverflow.com/questions/45654166/reuse-a-google-maps-street-view-inside-of-a-modal)
 ![Screenshot of site and console showing bug](assets/readme/img/bug-webgl.png "Bug due to having too many WebGL contexts")
 7. When testing the site towards the end of development, I noticed a bug in the Geo Guessing Game where every 5 - 10 rounds, the Street View would not update and users were shown a stale Street View even though a new Map position was generated, similar to bug #5.
 This was a challenging bug to diagnose and there were a couple of occasions where I mistakenly thought I had fixed it, but I believe it relates to the Lat/Lng coordinates in the Fáilte Ireland dataset - some locations do not have a valid Street View.
 I also think that fixing bug #6 led to this bug arising.
 To fix this bug, I created my own dataset with locations for the game in `geo-guess-locations.json`.
 This served two purposes: 1.
 It fixed the bug as I chose locations that I was able to verify had a valid Street View; 2.
 It fixed the issue of the game being too difficult as it now shows popular and familiar locations in Ireland rather than obscure locations that are too hard to guess.
+8. During testing I noticed the fullscreen control was not showing on Map or Street View.
+After some troubleshooting, I learned from the Google Maps JavaScript API Documentation that iOS does not support fullscreen.
+[Reference](https://developers.google.com/maps/documentation/javascript/controls#:~:text=The%20Fullscreen%20control%20offers%20the,not%20visible%20on%20iOS%20devices.)

 ## Unresolved